 redness, swelling, warmth, oozing, or other signs of skin infection;

 stabbing chest pain, wheezing, cough with yellow or green mucus, feeling short of breath;

-kidney problems--lower back pain, blood in your urine, little or no urinating, swelling in your feet or ankles;
+kidney problems--pain in your lower back, blood in your urine, little or no urination, swelling in your feet or ankles;

 liver problems--upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);